[a.k.a. Eastern White Pine, Northern White Pine]

 White Pine were harvested extensively from Michigan for the rebuilding of Chicago after the great fire of 1871, and is now the official state tree of Michigan.
 Only a few patches of old growth Eastern White Pine remain in my home state, such as Hartwick Pines State Park.

-White Pine prefer full sun and well drained soils, and so planting in light to dark sandy soils in open spaces is ideal.
+White Pine transplants prefer full sun and well drained soils, and so planting in light to dark sandy soils in open spaces is ideal.
+This species does well in mild to moderate drought once established with good deep root systems.
 Their height, branching nature and seed type make them an ideal squirrel, chipmunk and bird shelter and food source.
-Birds of prey often nest in White Pine due to the high vantage point and the animals attracted by it’s seed.
+Birds of prey often nest in White Pine due to the high vantage point and the animals attracted by its seed.

 These specific bare root evergreen transplants are available and shipping now [shipping info].
 If you’d like to delay shipment, please specify that date in a follow up email after placing your order.
 However, shipping season for these specific evergreen trees ends around Thanksgiving week 2018 and resumes in Spring 2019.
 If you need evergreen trees shipped before or after these dates, please look at our various sizes and species of evergreen plug seedlings and evergreen plug transplants, which can be shipped at nearly any time of year.